OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-tables.md

 > [!NOTE]
 > The `index` property of a [TableRow](/javascript/api/excel/excel.tablerow) object indicates the index number of the row within the rows collection of the table.
 A `TableRow` object does not contain an `id` property that can be used as a unique key to identify the row.

-> [!WARNING]
-> Adding rows to a table from a content add-in will result in a memory leak.
-See [GitHub Issue #1415](https://github.com/OfficeDev/office-js/issues/1415) for current status and additional information.

 ```js
 Excel.run(function (context) {